OceanDataTools/openrvdas/docs/controlling_loggers.md

     to indicate that it is available to run logger configurations that are restricted to host ```knud.host```.
 The logger manager will dispatch any such logger configurations to this logger runner process.

     Note that this also provides a mechanism for manual load sharing if, for example, some logger processes are particularly compute intensive.
-Please see the header documentation in [server/logger\_runner.py](../server/logger_runner.py) for more details.
+Please see the header documentation in [server/logger\_runner.py](../server/logger_runner.py) for more details on how to use this functionality.

 ### Running logger\_manager.py from the command line